Skip to main content

 Of all the good habits parents should instill in their children, going to a dentist early and regularly is one of the most important.

-Seeing a dentist by the age of 1 helps children become familiar with the process and what to expect.
+Seeing a dentist by the age of one helps children become familiar with the process and what to expect.
 This will help them feel more at ease and comfortable when they go to the dentist.
 It’s a good idea to find a dental professional who has experience working with kids, such as a pediatric dentist, to make sure your child's first appointment goes smoothly.